xchar08/UTA-Swarm/README.md

 ## Overview

-UTA Swarm is a strategic game where teams deploy units with unique abilities and implement custom Python APIs to tackle coding challenges.
+UTA Swarm is a strategic game where teams deploy units with unique abilities and implement a custom Python Library to tackle coding challenges.
 Manage resources, deploy units, and engage in tactical battles to outmaneuver your opponents.

 ## Resource Generation